alxdavids/ecc-rs/README.md

 - point serialization/deserialization (both compressed and uncompressed);
 - hash-to-curve (as specified in:
   [draft-irft-cfrg-hash-to-curve](https://tools.ietf.org/html/draft-irtf-cfrg-hash-to-curve-05)).

+Currently, we only support the NIST P-256 and P-384 curves, as we are reliant on what is exposed in *ring*.

 Note that this is highly experimental code: